Coderrob/pinata-ipfs-scripts-for-nft-projects/README.md

 }
 ```

-### Upload Metadata
+### Upload Folder

-`/src/upload-metadata.js`
+`/src/upload-folder.js`

-The upload files script will iterate the contents of a specified folder, and will upload and pin each _individual_ file to Pinata.
-After a successful upload the file name will be mapped to the IPFS hash CID from the response.
+The upload folder script will iterate the contents of a specified folder, and will upload and pin each file under a folder container in Pinata.
+After a successful upload the folder name will be mapped to the IPFS hash CID from the response.

-Once complete the script will output the file name and CID mappings to a file.
+Once complete the script will output the folder name and CID mapping to a file.

 > **Note** - To support `ipfs/<CID>/<TokenId>` such as `ipfs/QmR5m9zJDSmrLnYMawrySYu3wLgN5afo3yizevAaimjvmD/0` simple name the JSON files numerically and strip the file extensions.
 This will allow the files to be accessed by file name that can be mapped to the `TokenId`.